Skip to Content

 One solution to prevent separation anxiety in German Shepherds is to consider getting a second dog.
 However, this is a massive commitment, and you need to carefully think about how much extra time, work, and expense it will involve.

-If your family is truly set on a second dog, bear in mind that adult German Shepherds often have difficulty accepting new dogs.
+If your family is truly set on a second dog, remember that adult German Shepherds often have difficulty accepting new dogs.
 This problem stems from their intense bond with you.

 However, a young adolescent dog will likely receive a new friend with open paws!
 They’ll be able to play together without you having to worry about your German Shepherd developing separation anxiety.